-- Cut them in half, remove the pit and scoop out the Avocado with a spoon and add to the mixing bowl of a stand mixer.
+- Cut them in half, remove the pit, scoop out with a spoon and add to the mixing bowl of a stand mixer.

 - Blend the Avocado with the whisk attachment until its smooth.

 - Add the eggs, Maple syrup, and sugar and mix until well blended.
-In a separate bowl, mix the Coconut four, cocoa, and baking soda, until blended.
+In a separate bowl, mix the Coconut four, cocoa powder, and baking soda, until blended.